 MUS X2 Piano Accompanying (2 cr.)
-For BM piano majors who have passed the upper-division examination and for MM, AD, PDSP, and PDCP piano majors.
+For BM piano majors who have passed the upper-division examination and for piano and collaborative piano majors in the MM, AD, PDSP, and PDCP programs.
 Other qualified students may enroll with approval of the choral department.